LimitlessManMLB/TheHandyForUnity_APIv2/README.md

 ## HTTP Requests
 That Swagger show all HTTP request that can be send to TheHandy (API v2) : https://staging.handyfeeling.com/api/handy/v2/docs/#/

 All request are in my SDK but maintenance.
-I think it's really a better idea to make firmware update update directly on TheHandy site : https://www.handyfeeling.com/local-video
+I think it's really a better idea to make firmware update directly on TheHandy site : https://www.handyfeeling.com/local-video

 See also Handyfeeling Developer Documentation : https://sweettech.notion.site/Get-started-1704d1c1d205408999a3c005e0c06d8f